Violent crimes in St Pancras and Somers Town ward

-There were 341 violent crimes recorded by the police in Camden in May 2013 – 7% fewer crimes than in the previous month.
-This is fewer than in the same month last year but about the same as the average for this borough over the past 12 months.
+There were 32 violent crimes recorded by the police in this neighbourhood in May 2013, or 2.3 for every 1,000 people living in the neighbourhood – 22% fewer crimes than in the previous month.
+This is about the same number as in the same month last year and about the same as the average for this neighbourhood over the past 12 months.

 To protect the privacy of victims of crime, the Home Office does not release information about exactly where crimes happen.
 However, it does release enough information that we can determine approximate hotspots for different types of crime.

-Should I worry about violent crimes in Camden?
+Should I worry about violent crimes in this neighbourhood?

 Many people worry about becoming a victim of crime.
 It's important to remember that:

-- the chance of becoming a victim of crime is low – there were no violent crimes in Camden last month, and
+- the chance of becoming a victim of crime is low – there were fewer than three violent crimes for every 1,000 people living in the neighbourhood in St Pancras and Somers Town ward last month, and

 - most crimes are minor – less-serious violent crimes are usually much more common than more-serious ones.